Chris Amon: 1973

-Unfortunately, the team went from bad to worse and wasn't able to field the Tecno PA123/6 until the fifth GP of the season, the Belgian GP.
-Amon managed to finish in sixth position.
-At Monaco the car qualified a useful 12th and chassis felt good but Chris was unhappy with the car.
+Tecno were not able to field the PA123-006 until the fifth race of the season, the Belgian Grand Prix.
+Amon qualified 15th and finished sixth, three laps behind race winner Jackie Stewart, but scoring what would turn out to be the team's only point in F1.
+At the next race, in Monaco, Amon qualified 12th and ran seventh before retiring with an overheating engine.
+The chassis felt good but Amon was unhappy with the car.
 He decided to concentrate on a still in-development Tecno chassis built by unproven designer Gordon Fowell.
-This was against the view of the Techno team and Sponsors Martini Rossi who required the car and driver to appear at races While Amon commented at the time that it was "the best chassis I've ever sat in", it too proved virtually undriveable.
-Amon refused to drive the McCall designed Techno in the Swedish or German Gps and withdrew from the Austrian GP after qualifying.
+This was against the view of the Tecno team and sponsors Martini Rossi who required the car and driver to appear at races While Amon commented at the time that it was "the best chassis I've ever sat in", it too proved virtually undriveable.
+Amon refused to drive the McCall designed Tecno in the Swedish or German Gps and withdrew from the Austrian GP after qualifying.
 By the time of the Austrian GP, four races from the end of the season, Amon's patience had run out and he left the team.
 He would later claim that the months he spent with the team "felt like ten [seasons]".

 Tyrrell offered Amon a third car – the 005 – in which to drive the last two races of the season.
-After a mediocre first outing at the Canadian GP, he and Jackie Stewart withdrew from the final race of the year, the United States GP, following the death of their teammate François Cevert during qualifying.
+In Canada, he finished tenth, three laps behind Peter Revson's victorious McLaren.
+Amon then withdrew, along with Stewart, from the final race of the year, in the United States, following the death of their teammate François Cevert during qualifying.